-Students seeking a master of science (MS) degree in Accounting, Finance, Management Information Systems, or Environmental Management, the master of business administration (MBA) degree, the master of healthcare administration (MHA), the MHA/MBA, or the master of arts (MA) in Human Resource Management are required to submit applications, transcripts for all prior college coursework, and GMAT scores in accordance with these deadlines:
+Students seeking a Master of Science (M.S.) degree in Accounting, Finance, Management Information Systems, or Environmental Management, the Master of Business Administration (M.B.A.) degree, the Master of Healthcare Administration (M.H.A.), the M.H.A./M.B.A. dual degree, or the Master of Arts (M.A.) in Human Resource Management are required to submit applications, transcripts for all prior college coursework, and GMAT scores in accordance with these deadlines: